jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 Now that you have access to the ArgoCD UI, you can manage the applications deployed on the cluster.
 Next, let's build out paved path templates to be used in Backstage.

+---

-# Module 4 - Lab 3 - Building Paved Paths with Backstage
+# Lab 3 - Building Paved Paths with Backstage

 In this lab, we will discuss how to implement paved paths in Backstage.
 Paved paths are predefined paths that provide a set of best practices and configurations for specific types of applications.

 Paved paths can be used to create new projects based on predefined templates.
 These templates can include configuration files, code snippets, and other resources that help developers get started quickly with a new project.

-## Add GitHub Catalog Integration
+## Step 1 - Add GitHub Catalog Integration

 The GitHub integration has a discovery provider for discovering catalog entities within a GitHub organization.
 The provider will crawl the GitHub organization and register entities matching the configured path.
 This can be useful as an alternative to static locations or manually adding things to the catalog.
 This is the preferred method for ingesting entities into the catalog.